 “I can describe the pitch vividly,” John would say years later.
 “I threw the pitch, and heard this banging sound in my elbow and felt this sharp pain.”

 Dr. Frank Jobe showed up within minutes in the Dodgers’ clubhouse to consult with John.
 His initial diagnosis was a torn ligament.
-A second doctor agreed after looking at a state-of-the-art X-ray — long before the diagnostic tools of magnetic resonance imaging (MRI) or computerized tomography (CT) are available.
-This was a point in time with athletic injuries when arm surgery was the only way to know for certain whether the ligament was just strained or pulled completely off the bone.
+A second doctor agreed after looking at a state-of-the-art X-ray — long before the diagnostic tools of magnetic resonance imaging (MRI) or computerized tomography (CT) were available.

-“He said, ‘Well, if I don’t do anything, I’ve got zero chance,’ Jobe told the MLB.com in 2013.
+“He said, ‘Well, if I don’t do anything, I’ve got zero chance’,” Jobe told the MLB.com in 2013.
 “And then he came in about a week later and said, ‘Let’s do it,’ and those words pretty much changed sports medicine.”

 John added: “If he would have told me to go stand naked at Dodger Stadium, that it would heal my arm, I would have done it.
 It would have made everybody laugh, but … I believed in Frank Jobe.”

 On September 25, Jobe and several colleagues opened up John’s left elbow and saw the ligament torn.
 Within a four-hour procedure, Jobe removed about six inches of tendon from John’s right arm, drilled holes into his left elbow, threaded the tendon in a figure-eight pattern, anchored it tight, and sewed up the incision.
-And probably said a small prayer.

 In a 2020 story posted in The Athletic, John’s surgery story was named No. 12 in the series of the 40-greatest comebacks in sports history.
+The rest of the Baseball Reference may also explain more matter of fact.

-The 14 additional years John got from age 33 to 46 included three 20-win seasons, second in the Cy Young voting twice, and three All Star games.
+The 14 additional years John pitched from age 33 to 46 included three 20-win seasons, two second-place finishes in the Cy Young voting, and three All Star games.
+He exceeded 200 innings in a season seven times after 1976, compared to five 200-inning seasons prior to the surgery.

 Until then, John and Jobe are charter members of the UCL Hall of Fame.
 And Tommy John has the naming rights.